SidChiu0220/Sid_BlueStampPortfolio/index.md

 **Technical Progress**
 - Currently, the robot is made up of of two motors, a Raspberry Pi 4, a L9110 H-bridge, a breadboard, and a ultrasonic sensor.

-- **Setting up the Raspberry Pi**
+  **Setting up the Raspberry Pi**
-  I started by storing necessary data and configurations on to a SD card through Raspberry Pi Imager.
+  - I started by storing necessary data and configurations on to a SD card through Raspberry Pi Imager.
 After inserting the SD card into the Raspberry Pi 4, the device was connected remotely with my computer through SSH over the same network.
 Then I created a folder on the Pi for my project with VS Code.

-- **Controlling the Motors**
+  **Controlling the Motors**
-  The two motors connect to the H-bridge(the driver) then to different GPIO pins on the Pi.
+  - The two motors connect to the H-bridge(the driver) then to different GPIO pins on the Pi.
 I was able to control the motors to move forward and backward with VS Code.
 Each motor needed to be connected to two pins because it required a complete circuit to operate.

-- **Ultrasonic Sensor:**
+  **Ultrasonic Sensor**
-  The ultrasonic sensor's echo wire needs to have a voltage cap of 3.3V, so I need to set up a circuit with 1K and 2K resistors on the breadboard.
+  - The ultrasonic sensor's echo wire needs to have a voltage cap of 3.3V, so I need to set up a circuit with 1K and 2K resistors on the breadboard.
 The Trigger pin continuously sends out waves, and the Echo pin receives the reflected waves.
 Distance can then be calculated with the time it takes for the cho pin to receive the wave.

 **Challenges**
 - I couldn’t run the code to drive the motors.
 We found out that this was because my program file was on my desktop, when it should have been on the Pi.
 So I moved the file to the Pi, and it worked.